 In some coastal populations, western ringtail possums breed year round with breeding peaks in April to July and September to November (Jones et al. 1994b).
 The breeding season in inland jarrah forest near Manjimup is more discrete with most births in May and June and the remainder in October and November (Wayne et al. 2005c).
-Females can breed at less than 12 months of age and, although rare, can breed continuously, raising two subsequent young in a year (Ellis and Jones 1992).
+Females can breed at less than 12 months of age and, although rare, can breed continuously, raising two consecutive young in a year (Ellis and Jones 1992).
 Litter size is usually one, although rare occurrences of litter sizes of two or three have been recorded in some populations (Jones et al. 1994b, de Tores 2000, Wayne et al. 2005c).
 The western ringtail possum has a gestation period of about two to four weeks and a pouch life of about three months.
 Young are weaned at six to eight months and disperse at eight to 12 months (How 1978, Ellis and Jones 1992, Jones et al. 1994b, Wayne et al. 2005b, Wayne et al. 2005c).

 Reproductive output is apparently related to habitat quality.
-Areas of habitat with low foliage nitrogen content tend to have lower numbers of births.
+Areas of habitat with low foliage nitrogen content tend to result in lower numbers of births.
 Peppermint woodlands have higher foliage nitrogen content relative to jarrah forest habitats, which may be why lower numbers of births are observed in the jarrah forest (Jones et al. 1994b, Wayne et al. 2005c).
 Habitat quality may also influence sex ratios.
 A ratio of one-to-one may be indicative of a stable population, while a female bias can occur in an expanding population in high quality habitat, and a male bias in declining or marginal habitat (Jones et al. 1994b).

-Diet almost exclusively comprises the dominant or co-dominant upper and mid-storey myrtaceous plants: peppermint, marri and jarrah (Jones et al. 1994b).
+The diet of the possums almost exclusively comprises the dominant or co-dominant upper and midstorey myrtaceous plants: peppermint, marri and jarrah (Jones et al. 1994b).
 In urban areas the western ringtail possum may also feed on introduced garden species (Burbidge and de Tores 1998, Williams and Barton 2012).
 Western ringtail possums prefer young leaves, which have lower lignin content, often higher nitrogen levels and are more digestible (Ellis and Jones 1992).
 They are coprophagic, ingesting their initial faecal matter containing finer material derived from the caecum during the day.
 This helps to increase nutrient absorption from their nutrient-poor food source (Hume et. al 1984, Hume and Sakaguchi 1993).

 Little is known of the longevity, or population age structure, of wild western ringtail possums.
 The oldest recorded age for western ringtail possums in the jarrah forest is four years (Wayne et al. 2000) and six years at Leschenault Peninsula Conservation Park on the coast north of Bunbury (de Tores 2008).
-Vocalisations are rare, except when particularly stressed when there may be the occasional alarm call (short, bird-like call with a variable but high pitch) (Wayne et al. 2006).
+There is one record of a female living to over nine years however her final years were spent in a rehabilitation facility (de Tores et al. 2008).

-The home range of the western ringtail possum is considered small - on average less than five hectares (Jones 2001).
+The home range of the western ringtail possum is reported on average to be less than five hectares (Jones 2001).
 Home ranges in the jarrah forest average 2.7ha (Wayne et al. 2000).
 Home ranges in peppermint dominated habitat are generally less than two hectares and average 0.4ha and 0.3ha for females and males respectively (Jones et al. 1994b).
 Densities as high as 20 possums per hectare have been determined in some remnants of the Busselton peppermint stands compared to about four adults per hectare in the jarrah forest (Jones 2004).
 There is evidence of territoriality within western ringtail possums (Ellis and Jones 1992).
 Most young establish home ranges next to the natal range, but in high density groups, young disperse across distances equivalent to several home ranges (Harewood 2005).